-These texts use and lead worship leaders to use a wide variety of sin and forgiveness words – sin, repent/ance, mercy, forgive/ness, pardon, grace, saved.
-It is tempting to enrich the service by using as many as possible.
-If you do, remember that many of them are unfamiliar to children.
+If you use a wide variety of sin and forgiveness words – sin, repent/ance, mercy, forgive/ness, pardon, grace, saved, remember that many of them are unfamiliar to children.
 So, select one or two familiar ones to explore in some depth or spend time introducing them as a group.

 Prayer of Confession and Call to Repentance